The Practice of Diaspora

-The Practice of Diaspora: Literature, Translation, and the Rise of Black Internationalism is 2003 book on literary history, criticism and theory by Brent Hayes Edwards.
+The Practice of Diaspora: Literature, Translation, and the Rise of Black Internationalism is a 2003 book on literary history, criticism and theory by Brent Hayes Edwards.

 History

 Edwards published The Practice of Diaspora with Harvard University Press in 2003.

 Subject matter

 The Practice of Diaspora focuses on black writers in the interwar period.
 "Retracing the encounters between black intellectuals from both the Anglophone and the Francophone world in Paris, during the early to middle decades of the twentieth century, Edwards is able to make broader theoretical and historical claims for the role of translation in shaping black diasporic cultures."
 Edwards examines works by Alain Locke, René Maran, Claude McKay, and Paulette Nardal among others.
 W.E.B.
 DuBois serves as a point of departure for this transnational examination of black print culture.
 Edwards observes that DuBois first presented his famed argument, "The problem of the twentieth century is the problem of the color line," not in his landmark 1903 text, The Souls of Black Folk (the usual attribution for that quotation), but in fact three years prior, at the 1900 Pan-African Congress in London, explicitly framing the "color line" as an issue and a dialogue that crossed national boundaries.